vigass/Metagenomics-Bash-pipeline/README.md

 # **Metagenomics Analysis Pipeline**

-This repository contains a Bash script (script1.sh) for processing metagenomic paired-end sequencing data.
+This repository contains a Bash script (`script1.sh`) for processing metagenomic paired-end sequencing data.
 The pipeline performs quality control, host decontamination, sequence assembly, gene prediction, and abundance quantification, generating organized results for each sample.

 ## Features

-- **Quality Control**: Uses fastp to trim and filter low-quality reads.
+- **Quality Control**: Uses `fastp` to trim and filter low-quality reads.
-- **Host Decontamination**: Removes host sequences using bowtie2 with a mouse genome index.
+- **Host Decontamination**: Removes host sequences using `bowtie2` with a mouse genome index.
-- **Sequence Assembly**: Assembles contigs using megahit.
+- **Sequence Assembly**: Assembles contigs using `megahit`.
-- **Sequence Statistics and Filtering**: Generates contig statistics and filters contigs (>500 bp) with seqkit.
+- **Sequence Statistics and Filtering**: Generates contig statistics and filters contigs (>500 bp) with `seqkit`.
-- **Gene Prediction**: Predicts genes on filtered contigs using prodigal.
+- **Gene Prediction**: Predicts genes on filtered contigs using `prodigal`.
-- **Abundance Quantification**: Quantifies contig abundance using salmon.
+- **Abundance Quantification**: Quantifies contig abundance using `salmon`.

 ## Prerequisites
-Ensure the following tools are installed and accessible in your PATH:
+Ensure the following tools are installed and accessible in your `PATH`:

 - fastp (>= 0.20.0)
 - bowtie2 (>= 2.3.5)